Why do some people get UTIs over and over? A new report holds clues

 "It's really painful.
 It's one of these situations that you just can't really ignore.
 It's sort of on the front of your mind until it goes away."

-Between 50 to 60% of women will experience at least one urinary tract infection (UTI), in their life.
-And about a quarter of women suffer from recurrent UTIs, defined as having at least 2 in 6 months or 3 in a year.
+Between 50% and 60% of women will experience at least one urinary tract infection (UTI) in their life.
+And about a quarter of women suffer from recurrent UTIs, defined as having at least two in 6 months or three in a year.

 "I think the average for me would be like you know, four a year," Rubin says.
-"In college, there was a year where I think I got like, ten or twelve.
+"In college, there was a year where I think I got like, 10 or 12.
 It was horrible."

 One of the questions that's plagued Rubin and other women suffering from recurrent infections and UTI researchers alike is why?
 Why do some women get infections over and over again?
 "I went to the urologist and he didn't really give me a great answer," she says.